skandermoalla/bet-reproduction/README.md

 #### Cloning

-Clone the dataset with its submodules.
+Clone the repository with its submodules.
 We track [Relay Policy Learning](https://github.com/google-research/relay-policy-learning) repo as a submodule for the Franka kitchen environment.
 It uses [`git-lfs`](https://git-lfs.github.com/).
 Make sure you have it installed.